Visakhapatnam: Geography

 The city is situated between the Eastern Ghats and the Bay of Bengal.
-The city coordinates lies between 17.7041 N and 83.2977 E. The city's area is 682 km^{2}.
+The city's area is 682 km^{2}.
 The average elevation is 45 metres.
-Visakhpatnam is situated in Coastal Andhra Region.
+Visakhapatnam is situated in Coastal Andhra Region.

 The city is surrounded by the Simhachalam Hill Range to the west, the Yarada Hills to the southeast, and Kambalakonda Wildlife Sanctuary to the northwest.
 The hills play an important role in Visakhapatnam's ecological environment and cover over 621.52 km^{2}.